Amanbatra03/Amanbatra03/README.md

 You can click the Preview link to take a look at your changes.
 --->
 # 💫 About Me:
-👋 I'm currently as SAP Consultant at Deloitte USI<br>👀 I'm looking forward to collaborate on building Machine learning and Deep Learning Projects.<br>🌱 I'm looking for help with building strong foundation on Deep Learning area such as Generative AI.<br>🚧 I'm currently learning builing RAG agents using LANGCHAIN<br>💞️ Ask me about music since I love making beats<br>⚡ Fun Fact: AGI already exist.
+👋 I'm currently an SAP Consultant at Deloitte USI.👀 Eager to collaborate on Machine Learning and Deep Learning projects.🌱 Seeking guidance to build a strong foundation in Deep Learning, especially Generative AI.🚧 Currently learning to build RAG agents using Langchain.💞️ Feel free to ask about music; I enjoy creating beats.⚡ Fun Fact: AGI is already here (according to some).

 ## 🌐 Socials: